311 (band)

 311 (pronounced "three eleven") is an American rock band from Omaha, Nebraska.
 The band was formed in 1988 by vocalist and guitarist Nick Hexum, lead guitarist Jim Watson, bassist Aaron "P-Nut" Wills, and drummer Chad Sexton.
 Watson was replaced by Tim Mahoney in 1990.
 In 1992, Doug "SA" Martinez joined as a second vocalist and turntablist.

-311 has released 13 studio albums, two live albums, four compilation albums, four EPs and four DVDs.
+311 has released fourteen studio albums, two live albums, four compilation albums, four EPs and four DVDs.
 After a series of independent releases, 311 was signed to Capricorn Records in 1992 and released the albums Music (1993) and Grassroots (1994) to moderate success.
 They achieved greater success with their 1995 triple platinum self-titled album, which reached number 12 on the Billboard 200 on the strength of the singles "Down" and "All Mixed Up", the former of which topped the Billboard Hot Modern Rock Tracks in 1996.
 The band's next three albums—Transistor (1997), Soundsystem (1999), and From Chaos (2001)—were also successful, with the first going platinum and the last two going gold.
 Their 2004 compilation album Greatest Hits '93–'03 was also certified platinum.
-The band's most recent studio album is 2019's Voyager.
-As of 2011, 311 has sold over 8.5 million records in the United States.
+The band's latest studio album is 2024's Full Bloom.
+By 2022, 311 had sold over 10 million records in the United States.

-The band's name was chosen by Aaron "P-Nut" Wills from the police code for indecent exposure in Omaha after a friend of the band was arrested and cited for skinny dipping in a public pool.
+The band's name was chosen by Wills from the police code for indecent exposure in Omaha after a friend of the band was arrested and cited for skinny dipping in a public pool.

 History

 Early recordings (1988–1992)

 311's first independent release was the Downstairs EP, which was recorded in 1989 in Nick Hexum's basement.
 Unlike many of their releases, it had no cover art.
 It features the song "Feels So Good," which was recreated/remastered in the album Music and is a staple of most of 311's live shows.

 In 1990, 311 produced 300 cassettes of their second independent release, Dammit!, recorded at IEV Studios in Papillion, Nebraska.

 In 1991, Tim Mahoney replaced Jim Watson on guitar and 311 released their third independent release, Unity, recorded at Rainbow Recording Studios in Omaha.
 1000 CDs and 500 cassettes of Unity were printed; they were distributed through consignment and sold at shows.
-The band began to headline shows in local clubs, such as The Ranch Bowl and Sokol Auditorium.
-It was also around this time they recorded the since lost and often sought after track "Spooky Breakfast".
+The band began to headline shows in local clubs, such as the Ranch Bowl and Sokol Auditorium.

-In 1992, SA Martinez, who had been making various appearances with 311 over the past years as a vocalist, was officially asked to join the band.
+In 1992, Doug "SA" Martinez, whose nickname stands for Spooky Apparition and who had been making various appearances with 311 over the past years as a vocalist, was officially asked to join the band.
 311 recorded a six-track demo, called Hydroponic, also recorded at Rainbow Recording Studios, and moved to Los Angeles.
 Within their first few months, 311 was signed to Capricorn Records.